-West End premiere of Noel Coward play, Volcano
+West End premiere of Noel Coward’s Volcano at the Vaudeville Theatre

 Written in 1956, but never performed in Coward’s lifetime, Volcano tells the story of widow Adela Shelly (Jenny Seabrook) who finds herself the subject of a charm offensive by the predatory and destructive Guy Littleton (Jason Durr), as he visits the Pacific island where she lives on the side of a volcano.
 The arrival of her friend, Ellen (Perdita Avery), and Guy’s wife, Melissa (Dawn Steele), complicates matters and quickly brings the tensions of each relationship to breaking point, as the volcano rumbles menacingly in the background.